therealahrion/ViPER4Android-FX-Legacy/README.md

 ## Change Log
 ### vx.x.x - x.x.2019
+* Fix boot script once and for all
 * Don't prompt for lib workaround if device that needs it
 * Get rid of aroma option